piclas-framework/piclas/doc/developerguide/080_guidelines.md

 * [ ] Reggie (small test setup, entry in REGGIE.md table, readme.md in test case folder)
 * [ ] New feature description in appropriate documentation (user/developer guide)

-**WORK IN PROGRESS**

-For this purpose, the developer can select the respective template for his merge request (Bug or Feature) and the corresponding label will be set automatically.
-The appropriate checklist will then be display as the merge request description.
-The templates for merge requests are stored in *./.gitlab/merge_request_templates/*.

-Problem: Merge requests generated automatically through the Issues interface have already `Closes #55` as a description.
+For this purpose, the developer can select the respective template for his merge request (Bug: only first two to-do's or Feature: all five to-do's, Improvements can utilize either depending on the nature of the improvement).
+The appropriate checklist will then be displayed as the merge request description.
+Merge requests generated automatically through the Issues interface have already `Closes #55` as a description.
 When editing the merge request, the description gets overwritten by the template.
 Thus, the issue number has to be added manually after the template is chosen.
+The templates for merge requests are stored in *./.gitlab/merge_request_templates/*.

 ## Release and deploy